MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi_video_decoder_trim_allocations_0021.md

 ## -parameters

+### -param hdrvDevice

 ### -param hDrvVideoDecoder

 The video decoder for which to submit this frame.

 ### -param SubmissionID

 The submission ID is a monotonically increasing integer value.
 The value passed to this method indicates that the submission ID and all earlier values are now complete and the driver may free or re-use resources associated with this ID.

 ## -remarks

 Applications track command completion.
-To allow driver to manage memory, an application calls this method with a <i>SubmissionID</i> parameter to indicate which submissions are complete.</p>
+To allow driver to manage memory, an application calls this method with a <i>SubmissionID</i> parameter to indicate which submissions are complete.